simon-v/minipos/README.md

 To review your sales, use the built-in log browser, accessible from the triple bar button.
 You can view a daily, weekly, monthly and yearly summary, print it, or email it to yourself at the configured email address.

+A [live demo installation](https://simonvolpert.com/minipos-demo/) with an exposed configuration file is available for demonstrative purposes.

 __Customization__

 If you would like to have a custom header and footer on your log pages, add the relevant HTML to the `log_header.html` and `log_footer.html` files.